alexphaus/launchfly-app/Dynamic Website.md

 [ ] Add Middleware: Place middleware.js in your project root.

-[ ] Configure DNS & Vercel: Add the wildcard CNAME record in your DNS and the *.launchfly.site domain in Vercel.
+[ ] Configure DNS & Vercel: Add the wildcard CNAME record in your DNS and the *.launchfly.ai domain in Vercel.

 By adopting this enhanced model, you build a powerful, flexible, and scalable system that can generate an infinite number of truly stunning and professional websites.